Emarsys-US/nodeetl-mysql/readme.md

 ---

 ### importFileToTable(optsObject)
-This file will import a file to an existing table.
+This method will import a file to an existing table.
 It's most useful when loading RDS data, where you know the structure of the table and the file will match one another and the table can be copied for import.

 This function takes a table, makes a copy of it, loads all the file contents into it, and then swaps the copy with the live version of the table using `mysql.swapTables`.

-This uses MySQL's `LOAD DATA INFILE` command, [which is documented here](https://dev.mysql.com/doc/refman/5.7/en/load-data.html).
+This uses the Class method [createStagingTable](#createstagingtabletable) and MySQL's `LOAD DATA INFILE` command, [which is documented here](https://dev.mysql.com/doc/refman/5.7/en/load-data.html).

 **Parameters** (object)
 * `filepath` (string | required) - path to the file to load